sk2282/ECE3400_Team8/lab2.md

 * Treasure board
 * Solderless breadboard

-## Procedure:
-1. Install the Arduino IDE
-2. Test the built-in blink sketch
-3. Modify the blink sketch to blink an external LED
-4. Add a potentiometer to control brightness of the external LED
-5. Check the duty cycle on oscilloscope
-6. Use the potentiometer to control a continuous rotation servo motor
-7. Assemble a robot and program it to run autonomously

 ### 1. Install the Arduino IDE:
 Before the lab, each of us downloaded [Arduino IDE](https://www.arduino.cc/en/Main/Software) to our laptops.